Top Reasons you should Decline that Job Interview/Offer

 Read: How to Reject Extra Work Roles with no Pay Rise

-7. If the Location of the Job Is too Far/Not Favorable
+7. Job Location Is too Far/Not Favorable

 Many people are thrilled at moving around for work.
 But it is not ideal for a mom due to the parenting duties.
 If you realize that your new role will take you away from where you are currently based it is only right to decline the offer.
 It includes situations where;